 A credit score or rating is a number that gives you an idea of your financial health, and how likely it is you’ll be lent money.
-This is based on your credit report, and combined they help companies decide if they should lend money to you or not.
+This score based on your credit report.

 Why is a credit score important?

-So a low score could mean you get rejected for any or all of these.
+So a low score will indicate a bad credit report, which could mean you get rejected or get offered less money than you need.

 Who decides your credit score?

 You actually have three scores, calculated by three different companies – Experian, Equifax and TransUnion.